severalnines/docs/user-guide/mysql/overview.rst

 	- Replication role.
 For slaves, it can be 'slave' or 'multi', where the slave also produces binary log.

 * **Status**
 	- The state of the SQL thread.
-The value is identical to the State value of the SQL thread as displayed by ``SHOW PROCESSLIST``.
+The value is identical to the State value of the SQL thread as displayed by ``SHOW SLAVE STATUS``.

 * **Master Host**
 	- The master host that the slave is connected to.

 * **Lag**
-	- How many seconds this slave behind the master.
+	- How many seconds this slave is behind the master.

 * **Master Log File**
 	- The name of the master binary log file from which the I/O thread is currently reading.